-If using AWS ECR the configuration in the GLU.Console is unique, please refer to the guidelines here AWS ECR.
+If your are using AWS ECR, the configuration in the GLU.Console is unique, please refer to the guidelines provided in the AWS ECR documentation.

-For some container registry systems like Azure when the Docker image repository doesn’t exist, it will be auto-created when GLU pushes to the container registry.
+For certain container registry systems like Azure, if the Docker image repository doesn’t exist, it will be automatically created when GLU pushes to the container registry.

-When in the Build Manager, working in the GLU.Engine Settings tool, on the Docker Tab, if the ‘Skip Docker’ checkbox is not ticked, a Docker container will be produced and sent to the specified container registry.
-Additionally a downloadable .JAR file will be created and be available for local download.
+In the Build Manager, while working in the GLU.Engine Settings tool, on the Docker Tab, if the ‘Skip Docker’ checkbox is not ticked, a Docker container will be produced and sent to the specified container registry.
+Additionally, a downloadable “.JAR file” will be created and available for local download.

 name | Value | Description |